Leafwing-Studios/fop-rules/docs/character-options/powers/paragon.md

 **Attack:** None

-**Duration:** Instant
+**Duration:** Until the start of your next turn

 </div>

-When you trigger this aura, remove one stack of each ailment from each ally within range.
+FLUFF.
+When you use this aura, create the _aura of purity_ tile effect in a 2 tile radius around you.
+When this tile effect is triggered by an ally, gain the benefit of the Treat minor action targeting them.

 ## Aura of Weakness